nsajith007/nsajith007/README.md

-Hi, I’m Sajith Nayagam, I provide 2/3nd-level support for enterprise-level clients across various Microsoft 365 workloads, include the perform tasks on Intune workloads, such as device and profile management, compliance policies, and app protection policies and intune remidation scriptings.
-I leverage my skills in Windows PowerShell, Azure AD Sync, and Azure AD Connect to automate and execute Office 365 procedure
+Hi, I’m Sajith Nayagam, an accomplished professional specializing in delivering 2nd/3rd-level support to enterprise-level clients, proficiently managing diverse Microsoft 365 workloads.
+With expertise in Intune workload management, encompassing tasks like device and profile management, compliance policies, app protection policies, and Intune remediation scripting, I ensure the seamless operation of critical systems.
+Leveraging my skills in Windows PowerShell, Azure AD Sync, and Azure AD Connect, I automate and execute Office 365 procedures with precision and efficiency.
+My dedication to excellence enables me to provide tailored solutions that meet the unique needs of my clients, ensuring optimal performance and satisfaction

 - 📫 How to reach me : via email saji2007billa@gmail.com